spriest487/uncle-pascal/README.md

 * add Name node in C++ AST for renaming (--> remove pascal names from C++ output)
 * shadowing breaks initialization checks which are done by name
 * RC struct members on the stack
+* Type hints for expr_type to help infer types for constant expressions and make dealing with uints less painful

 ## fixes
 * variant fields with the same name